-Crack repair products strengthen cracked walls by enhancing the tensile, flexural and shear strength of masonry using various brick reinforcement techniques.
-Cracks in walls are usually caused by structural movement attributable to temperature variations, chemical reactions, age deterioration or changes in the moisture content of brickwork, or in the ground that supports it.
-Once a wall has fractured it is no longer a composite structural unit.
+Cracks are usually the result of the structural movement of part of a building.
+The displacement may be historic, cyclic or on-going.
+Predictably, a masonry structure can move when it exposed to the effects of variations in temperature, chemical reactions, age deterioration, vibration or changes in the moisture content of brickwork, or the ground that supports it.
+Once a wall fractures, it is no longer a composite structural unit.

 Sub-structure repairs may include underpinning or piling.